 The chemicals that block the sun and protect your skin break down with time and thus, fail to guard your skin.
 So no matter, how much apply it, your skin won’t be protected.
-In fact, using expired products may lead to side effects.
+Using expired products may lead to side effects.
 Make the way to the dustbin for your old or expired sunscreen.

 I know that the gift cards from your loved ones are very precious to you.
-Take pictures and try to eliminate the very old ones.
-Everything has an end some day.
-And you might have just kept it in some of your storage away from your eye for years.
+Take pictures and try to throw away the very old ones.
+Everything has an end someday.
+And you might have just kept some of them in your storage away from your eyes for years.

 You have finished reading them.
 Let someone else gain some knowledge.
-Donating things which can be used by some need is not at all a bad idea.
+Donating things which can be used by the needy is not at all a bad idea.

 You don’t need to keep your year’s old chargers as we live in the era of technology.
-The charging technology is changing rapidly and that 10 years old charger wouldn’t even fit your lately bought smartphone.
+The charging technology is changing rapidly and that 10 years old charger wouldn’t even fit your latest smartphone.

-The contact and other such details of some business organization can change with time, so that old card will never lead you to that organization.
-Even, if the details have not changed you can get a fresh card.
+The contacts and other such details of some business organizations can change with time, so that old card will never lead you to that organization.
+Even if the details have not changed you can get a fresh card.

 Some other things which you should throw away: